Best Of15 min read

 2. ProtonVPN — Best for Privacy-First Remote Workers

-The free tier is actually usable, which is rare — most free VPN tiers are basically bait designed to frustrate you into upgrading.
-And the paid plans include Secure Core, which routes your traffic through privacy-friendly countries before exiting.
-It's slower because of the extra hops, but for high-stakes work, the tradeoff is absolutely worth it.
+The free tier is actually usable, which is rare.
+Most free VPN tiers are designed to frustrate you into upgrading.
+The paid plans include Secure Core, which routes your traffic through privacy-friendly countries before exiting.
+It's slower because of the extra hops, but for high-stakes work, that tradeoff is absolutely worth it.

 Key Features: